kevando/chaz-app/documentation/ROADMAP.md

 # 0.9 workspace ------------------------------------------------------------

-look at popup animated and try to understand how this works
+add more types and emoji support

+build, commit

+improve recr add
+firebase sync

-onboarding mvp is there!
+expand onboarding
-work on transitions, profile page with onboard status, logout button
+logout button
+ability to filter, change out recType gets its data

 / ui improvements
 recrs (create popup for when there are many recrs to choose from)

-firebase sync: fix welcome message and how it pulls from fb on "auth" and where it sets initial scene analytics middleware and thats a release
+firebase sync: fix welcome message and how it pulls from fb on "auth" and where it sets initial scene login timeout analytics middleware and thats a release!!

-better rec keyboard
-better edit text status and onComplete feedback look at origami for ui ideas
+look at origami for ui ideas

 ---